tomerdmnt/ichijiku/Readme.md

 Docker orchestration tool compatible with [fig](http://www.fig.sh) written in Go

-Uses the docker cli client instead of the docker remote api in order to have access to all the latest features
+Uses the docker command line client instead of the docker remote api in order to have access to all the latest features

 ## install